Academic Model Providing Access to Healthcare: Food Distribution

-The food assistance comprises dry foods such as maize, beans, lentils, palm oil, Ready-to-Use Therapeutic Food (RUTF), and fortified corn-soy blend, which are provided by the WFP and USAID.
-Additionally, fresh vegetables are sourced from production and training farms, further diversifying the nutritional offerings.
+Dry foods like maize, beans, lentils, palm oil, RUTF, and fortified corn-soy blend are provided by the WFP and USAID, and fresh vegetables are provided by production and training farms.

 Production Farms

-There are four high-production farms and two teaching model farms within the partnership.
-These farms collectively produce approximately 6 tons of vegetables per week, with a capacity that can reach up to 11 tons per week.
-These farms have a reliable year-round supply of fresh vegetables due to their continuous access to water.
+There are 4 high-production farms and 2 teaching model farms, which produce approximately 6 tons of vegetables per week, with capacity to produce 11 tons/week.
+With a continuous source of water, these farms are able to produce a reliable, year-round supply of fresh vegetables.

-In addition to food production, the partnership emphasizes sustainability and provides training in modern farming techniques to patients in recovery.
-This empowers them to cultivate their own food.
-A novel approach known as the "client feed client" model of farming has been introduced.
-Under this model, clients who receive monthly food prescriptions can conveniently collect their prescribed amount from the nearest AMPATH farm.
-The food they receive is produced by other clients, providing them with income opportunities.
+In addition to actual food production, the partnership stresses sustainability, and teaches modern farming techniques to its recovering patients so they are able to grow their own food.
+A new "client feed client" model of farming was introduced, in which clients given monthly food prescriptions simply walk to the nearest AMPATH farm and collect their prescribed amount at their convenience.
+This food is produced by other clients, giving them income.

 Children's Services

-The Orphans and Vulnerable Children (OVC) program within AMPATH offers a range of essential support to children who are orphaned or vulnerable within the AMPATH catchment area.
-This program ensures access to education, protection, shelter, food security, psychosocial support, medical care, and economic security for these children.
-Currently, there are over 20,000 children registered in the program, which operates in seven main clinic areas: Eldoret, Burnt Forest, Iten, Kabarnet, Mosoriot, Port Victoria, and Turbo.
+The Orphans and Vulnerable Children (OVC) program provides access to education, protection, shelter, food security, psychosocial support, medical care and economic security to any orphans or vulnerable children within the AMPATH catchment area.
+There are over 20,000 children registered in this program, in seven main clinic areas: Eldoret, Burnt Forest, Iten, Kabarnet, Mosoriot, Port Victoria and Turbo.

 Clinical & Public Health Services

-Several partnerships within the AMPATH consortium are dedicated to enhancing clinical and public health services in Kenya.
-These collaborations cover various areas of healthcare, including dentistry, emergency medicine, orthopedics, surgery, anesthesia, radiology, medicine, family medicine, and palliative care.
-While many of these programs focus on training, there are also specialized centers such as the Drug Information Centre (DIC) that provide valuable support and resources.
+A number of partnerships to improve the clinical and public health services in Kenya with members of the AMPATH consortium are focused on different areas of health, including but not limited to: dentistry, emergency medicine, orthopedics, surgery, anesthesia, radiology, medicine, family medicine, and palliative care.
+Many of these programs are focused on training, but also centers such as the Drug Information Centre (DIC).

 Communicable Diseases

 Household Counseling and Testing Program (HCT)

-HCT workers actively engage with individuals in each community and ensure their enrollment and registration in a comprehensive database.
-Alongside HIV testing, they conduct screenings for tuberculosis and other chronic diseases like diabetes and hypertension.
-They also provide treatment for intestinal worms in children, distribute treated bed nets to prevent malaria, and offer nutritional counseling.
-The cost of delivering these services through HCT is $1.50 per person, excluding the expense of the treated bed nets.
+HCT workers enroll every individual in each community and register them in a database.
+In addition to testing for HIV, they also screen for tuberculosis and other chronic diseases such as diabetes and hypertension, treat children for intestinal worms, deliver treated bed nets to prevent malaria, and provide nutritional counseling.
+It costs $1.50 per person to provide all of the services that are covered with HCT, except for the cost of the treated bed nets.